 - The Subscriber’s account storage credentials give the subscriber access to their own buckets.

 This can be configured from the UI using the Flow: “Control Panel” -> “Account Settings” -> Storage Settings” -> “Aws access key & Aws secret key”

-- In addition, the subscriber can set up a mapping listing the publisher’s buckets and the role that has been granted access to them.
+- In addition, the subscriber can set up a mapping listing of the publisher’s buckets and the role that has been granted access to them.
 The mapping is captured in JSON as follows:

 The mapping described above declares that role of AWS-Role-1-ARN must be assumed for access to any resources in bucket s3-bucket-1 and similarly AWS-Role-2-ARN must be used for access to resources in bucket s3-bucket-2.
 An external id is required for all cross-AWS-account roles.

 So, this notation allows a subscriber to subscribe to data from many different publishers both within the same AWS account and outside of it.

 - This mapping must be passed down to any software reading data off AWS S3.
-The bulk of the data processing technologies offered by Qubole use a common substrate of Hadoop components (The S3 Native FileSystem and the Jets3t library) to read data off AWS S3.
+The bulk of the data processing technologies offered by Qubole uses a common substrate of Hadoop components (The S3 Native FileSystem and the Jets3t library) to read data off AWS S3.

 In QDS, these configurations are stored on a per-Hadoop-cluster basis – and available through the UI at: “Control Panel” -> “Cluster” -> “Edit” -> “Override hadoop configuration variables”.
 The following variables need to be set to the json string above: